Telecom major Ericsson to sack 8,500 employees in largest layoff in industry

 Telecom equipment maker Ericsson will lay off 8,500 employees globally as part of its plan to cut costs, Reuters reported on Friday.
 The company has announced plans to cut about 1,400 jobs in Sweden.

-With this, Ericsson has joined the league of tech giants like Google, Meta, and Microsoft who have announced thousands of job cuts due to adverse economic conditions.
+With this, Ericsson has joined the league of tech giants like Google, Meta, and Microsoft that have announced thousands of job cuts due to adverse economic conditions.

 "The way headcount reductions will be managed will differ depending on the local country practice," Chief Executive Borje Ekholm wrote in a memo sent to employees.
-"In several countries the headcount reductions have already been communicated this week," he said.
+"In several countries, the headcount reductions have already been communicated this week," he said.

+Also read: 'Debt fully secured': S&P affirms Adani Green's rating at 'BB+'

 Ericsson, which employs more than 105,000 worldwide, has not disclosed which geography would be most affected but the report said analysts had earlier predicted that North America would likely be most affected and growing markets such as India the least.